ViraHarasymiv/lab-8/README.md

-# The example of the eighth lab.
+# Example for the lab 8.
 Ivano-Frankivsk National Technical University of Oil and Gas.
 Department of Computer Systems and Networks.

 The target website is [BPBOnline](http://practice.bpbonline.com/index.php)